tamberg/fhnw-phycom/08/README.md

 - Hall of Fame (?)

 ### Basics
-- Slides
+- Teams of 3 (?)
+- Find a use case
-- Issues
+- Build the project
-- Setup
+- Present the result

 ### Advanced
 - Live demo